learning-by-failing/go/src/modules/README.md

 The name of the executable file will be the last part of the initialised module: *modules*

-To retrieve dependencies, run the command `go get -u {module}`, i.e go get -u github.com/gorilla/mux.
+To retrieve dependencies, run the command `go get -u {module}`, i.e go get -u github.com/gorilla/mux/{v[n]}.
+If u omit the version number from the path of your module (last slash), by default version 1 is imported.

 To list all modules depending on your application, `go list -m all`